-In accordance with settled case law2, when an institution is asked to disclose a document, it must assess, in each individual case, whether that document falls within the exceptions to the right of public access to documents set out in Article 4 of Regulation 1049/2001.
+In accordance with settled case law, when an institution is asked to disclose a document, it must assess, in each individual case, whether that document falls within the exceptions to the right of public access to documents set out in Article 4 of Regulation 1049/2001.
 Such assessment is carried out in a multi-step approach.
 First, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception.
 Second, it must examine whether disclosure of the parts of the document in question pose a "reasonably foreseeable and not purely hypothetical" risk of undermining the protection of the interest covered by the exception.
-Third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Articles 4.2 and 4.3 of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure".3
+Third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Articles 4.2 and 4.3 of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure".

-In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, the exceptions to that right [...] must be interpreted and applied strictly.
+In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, "the exceptions to that right [...] must be interpreted and applied strictly".

-I am glad to inform you that access can be granted to the content of all 8 documents.
+I am glad to inform you that access can be granted to the content of all 16 documents.
 However, some personal data have been withheld in accordance with Article 4(1)(b) of Regulation 1049/2001.
-In line with the Commission's commitment to ensure transparency and accountability6, the names of the Members of Cabinet are disclosed.
+In line with the Commission's commitment to ensure transparency and accountability, the names of the Members of Cabinet as well as the names of senior management of the Commission (at Director level and above) are disclosed.